azamaulanaaa/selfhost/README.md

 The following services are associated with specific profiles and will only run when their respective profile (or a combination of profiles) is explicitly activated:

 - `nginx`: For the Nginx reverse proxy.
-- `tinyauth`: For the Tinyauth authentication.
 - `cloudflared`: For the Cloudflared tunnel service.
 - `backrest`: For the Backrest backup service.
 - `dufs`: For the DUFS file server.
 - `aria2`: For the Aria2 download manager.
 - `lldap`: For the LLDAP server.
+- `authelia`: For the Authelia authentication service.

 To start services associated with a specific profile, use the --profile (or -p) option: